Mayer-Vietoris squares in algebraic geometry: Gluing of algebraic spaces along Mayer--Vietoris squares

 \begin{remark} The map in Corollary~\ref{C:gluing-of-maps-of-alg-spaces} need not be injective if the square is a weak Mayer--Vietoris square.
 Indeed, Example~\ref{E:weak-but-not-MV} is an example of a weak Mayer--Vietoris square such that $\Gamma(X)\to \Gamma(X')\times_{\Gamma(U')}\Gamma(U)$ is not injective.
 If $f,g\in \Gamma(X)$ are two element that have equal images, then the corresponding maps $f,g\colon X\to \Aff^1$ become equal after restricting to $X'$ and $U$. \end{remark} We can also now prove Theorem \ref{MT:glue_fmv}. \begin{proof}[Proof of Theorem \ref{MT:glue_fmv}] That $\Phi_{\QCOH}$ is an equivalence is Corollary \ref{C:MV-QCoh-gluing:flatness}.
 That $\Phi_{\AFF}$ and $\Phi_{\QAFF}$ are equivalences is Corollary \ref{C:fmv-qaff_gluing}.
 That $\Phi_{\AlgSp}$ is fully faithful is a special case of Corollary~\ref{C:gluing-of-maps-of-alg-spaces}.
 That $\Phi_{\Hom(-,W)}$ is fully faithful for every algebraic stack $W$ is Proposition \ref{P:cocartesian-in-cat-of-quasi-DM}.
 That $\Phi_{\Hom(-,W)}$ is an equivalence when $W$ has quasi-affine diagonal follows from Corollary \ref{C:fmv-qaff_gluing} and an identical argument to \cite[Cor.~6.5.1(a)]{MR1432058}.

-It remains to prove \itemref{MTI:glue_fmv:algsp-exc}: $\Phi_{\AlgSp_{\lfp}}$ is an equivalence when $X$ is locally excellent.
+It remains to prove \itemref{MTI:glue_fmv:algsp-exc}: $\Phi_{\AlgSp_{\lfp}}$ is an equivalence when $X$ is locally the spectrum of a $G$-ring.
 For quasi-separated algebraic spaces the essential surjectivity of $\Phi_{\AlgSp_{\lfp,\qs}}$ follows as in~\cite[Thm.~5.2 (ii), Cor.~5.6 (iii), Thm.~5.7]{MR1432058} but since we are working in a slightly more general setting let us write out the details.
 For brevity, we let $\Phi=\Phi_{\AlgSp_{\lfp}}$.

-Since algebraic spaces satisfy descent for the fppf topology, we may use Proposition \ref{P:qaff_dom} and the \'etale gluing result \cite[Thm.~A]{MR2774654}, and so assume that $X$ is affine and $X'$ is quasi-affine.
+Since algebraic spaces satisfy descent for the fppf topology, we may use Proposition \ref{P:qaff_dom} and the \'etale gluing result \cite[Thm.~A]{MR2774654}, and so assume that $X$ is affine, the spectrum of a $G$-ring, and $X'$ is quasi-affine.

 If $P$ is a property of morphisms of algebraic spaces, then we say that a morphism of triples is $P$ if the three components are $P$.
-Since $X'\amalg U\to X$ is faithfully flat and quasi-compact, a morphism $f\colon W\to Z$ in $\AlgSp_{\lfp}(X)$ is quasi-compact (resp.\ quasi-separated, resp.\ \'etale, resp.\ open, resp.\ a monomorphism) if and only if $\Phi(f)$ has the same property~\cite[IV.2.7.1, IV.17.7.3 (ii)]{EGA}.
+Since $X'\amalg U\to X$ is faithfully flat and quasi-compact, a morphism $f\colon W_1\to W_2$ in $\AlgSp_{\lfp}(X)$ is quasi-compact (resp.\ quasi-separated, resp.\ \'etale, resp.\ open, resp.\ a monomorphism) if and only if $\Phi(f)$ has the same property~\cite[IV.2.7.1, IV.17.7.3 (ii)]{EGA}.